grafana/grafonnet/docs/grafonnet/query/azureMonitor.md

-Accepted values for `value` are WorkspacesQuery
+Accepted values for `value` are "WorkspacesQuery"

 ##### fn grafanaTemplateVariableFn.WorkspacesQuery.withRawQuery